zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-SDLC/Guidelines/guidelines.md

-# Zowe Secure SDLC Guidelines
+# Zowe Secure SDLC Policy - Guidelines

 This document contains links to Zowe Secure SDLC guidelines addressing challenges in the development lifecycle.
 The guidelines are located in the subfodlers corresponding to the respective SDLC stages.